 There are two types of authority:

-- The one coming from title and official ranks (official)
+- The one coming from title and official ranks (officially sanctioned authority)

 - The authority that people grant you by virtue of your qualities (unofficial authority)

 The more authority people think you have, the more you influence people.